ali-ghazi78/protobuf_grpc_cpp_protoc/README.md

 ```
 you can change the files to compile accordingly.

-to use the image you should use the following command
 ```
 docker run -v .:/home  -w /home   -i -t alighazi1/protobuf_grpc_cpp_protoc:latest /bin/bash
 ```